What do the JLC Trustees do?

 Every charity has Trustees, who are legally responsible for running the charity.
-The JLC’s Trustees meet every month and deal with the regular management of the Council.
-They receive reports from the JLC’s committees and staff on their work each month, and take decisions about what the JLC should be doing to respond to events.
+The JLC’s Trustees meet monthly and discuss the regular management of the Council.
+They receive reports from the JLC’s committees and staff on their current work, and take decisions about what the JLC should be doing to respond to situations affecting the community.

 How are the Trustees chosen?